BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 1. Aziz, R. K. et al. The RAST Server: rapid annotations using subsystems technology.
 BMC genomics 9, 75 (2008).
 2.	https://github.com/JCVenterInstitute/VIGOR4.
+3. McNair, K. et al. in Bacteriophages 231-238 (Springer, 2018).
+4. McNair, K., Zhou, C., Dinsdale, E. A., Souza, B. & Edwards, R. A. PHANOTATE: a novel approach to gene identification in phage genomes.
+Bioinformatics 35, 4537-4542 (2019).
 3. Overbeek, R. et al. The subsystems approach to genome annotation and its use in the project to annotate 1000 genomes.
 Nucleic acids research 33, 5691-5702 (2005).
 4. Overbeek, R. et al. The SEED and the Rapid Annotation of microbial genomes using Subsystems Technology (RAST).
 42, D206-D214 (2013).
 5. Davis, J. J. et al. The PATRIC Bioinformatics Resource Center: expanding data and analysis capabilities.
 Nucleic acids research 48, D606-D612 (2020).